Odyssey

 }

-How do we determine which of these should be allowed to be null?
+How do we determine which of these fields should be allowed to be null?
 One approach is to make the schema reflect our "business" domain rules.
 In our case, a track could exist without a thumbnail for instance, but a track without a title or author doesn't make any sense from our "business" point of view.

 What does an exclamation mark after a field's type indicate?